 - Each capsule is green with the logo “P” engraved on one line and “2 mg” below on one side, and “LOPERAMIDA” on the other side contains 2 mg of Loperamide.

 - Non-medicated ingredients: hydrated lactose, cellulose, povidone, isopropyl alcohol, croscarmellose sodium, magnesium stearate, FD & C Blue No. 1 Lake, and FD & C Yellow No. 10 Lake.

 - Each ml of cherry-flavored solution contains 0.2 mg of Loperamide.

 - Non-medicinal ingredients: paraben alcohol (5%), methylparaben, propylparaben, glycerin, citric acid, artificial cherry flavor, and purified water.

 How should I use this medication?

-For adults and children 12 years and older who have acute or chronic diarrhea, the recommended dose of Loperamide is an initial dose of 4 mg, followed by a dose of 2 mg after each defecation (or diarrhea).
+For adults and children, 12 years and older who have acute or chronic diarrhea, the recommended dose of Loperamide is an initial dose of 4 mg, followed by a quantity of 2 mg after each defecation (or diarrhea).
 Do not exceed 16 mg per day.

-For chronic diarrhea, once the optimal daily dose has been established, this dose can be administered as a single daily dose or in divided doses.
+Once the optimal daily dose has been established for chronic diarrhea, this dose can be administered as a single daily dose or in divided doses.

-Normal tablets should be taken with liquids.
+Regular tablets should be taken with liquids.
 Quick dissolving tablets can be taken without liquids.
-Loperamide tablets are not suitable for children under 6 years of age.
+Loperamide tablets are not suitable for children under six years of age.

-Children 6 to 12 years of age (10 kg to 20 kg) can use this medication for acute or chronic diarrhea if recommended by a doctor.
+Children 6 to 12 years of age (10 kg to 20 kg) can use this medication for acute or chronic diarrhea if a doctor recommends it.
 For children 6 to 8 years old (or who weigh between 20 kg and 30 kg), the recommended dose for the first day is 2 mg twice a day.